 - Make your passwords “long and strong”.
-Consider getting a good password manager to help you create the password (if not store it).
-Use a different password for each online account!
-Check out some of our past posts – 3 Simple steps to a great password and Your password needs a password
+Consider getting a good password manager to help you create the password (if not store it) and use a different password for each online account.

 - Use a pop-up blocker.
 Most browsers include this feature, so be sure to configure it in your browser settings.

 - Train yourself and other family members to be security conscious.
 Avoid clicking on links in emails without first verifying it is from a trusted source.